Get In Touch

 I’m travelling a lot since my childhood.
 I saw the geysers of Iceland, deserts of Mongolia, landscapes of “Lord of the Ring” in New Zealand, waterfalls of La Reunion, Bahá’í Gardens in Israel, lakes of Canada, bears of the Arctic, old timers on the roads of Cuba, volcanos of Kamchatka and many other fascinating places of the world.
 But the trip to Antarctic in February 2022 is difficult to exceed, actually impossible.
 Extraordinary experience with fantastic people on the sail boat.
 It is like a trip to another planet full of pinguins, seals, whales, dolphins and seabirds.
 As the backstage for them are the breathtaking landscapes of ice mountains and meditation peace.
 And as a company – small family of sailors, who shared with me the night shifts, ice swimming and pancakes (mmm, our cook – it is a separate topic:)) middle of the nowhere.
 And the worst thing about it – I wish to do it again even more, than I wished before (it was my dream since 20 years).

-— Tatiana Majerus, Luxembourg
+— Tatiana Majerus

 Sailing expedition to Antarctica